What does "pranzo" mean in Italian?

 You Want to Learn Italian Fast?

-With our Italian 1 course you'll practice Italian for FREE - with the story of a young man traveling through Italy.
-"The Story" and easy games will let you forget that you are actually learning Italian!
+With our Italian 1 Travel-Story Course you'll practice Italian for FREE - with a story of a young man traveling through Italy.
+With "The Story" and easy games you won't even be aware that you are actually learning Italian!

 Not everyone will agree with Benny Lewis', the Irish Polyglot's statement that language learning is easy.
 But, if you are serious about learning Italian, you may want to learn more about Benny's approach by clicking on his explanation of "Why Italian is easy!"

 We recently discovered a very effective App for learning Italian: MosaLingua.
 There currently are iOS and Android Apps, with a MosaLingua Desktop App for PC, Mac and Linux users just out.
 You can also try out the "Lite"version for FREE!
 We like the apps a lot and are currently using them ourselves.
 Read Ulrike's Review HERE.

 Disclosure: Some of the links above are to a partner's program with revenue sharing, if you decide to buy or subscribe.